 If I qualify for extra SNAP, when will I get it?

-⇒ Eligible households will get extra SNAP payments on their EBT card each month until the public health emergency ends.
+⇒ Eligible households will get extra SNAP payments on their EBT card each month until the state and federal public health emergency ends.

-⇒ March was the first month of extra SNAP.
-Extra SNAP will be put on cards around the end of the month (for example, extra April SNAP will be issued around May 2).
+⇒ Extra SNAP will be put on cards around the end of the month (for example, extra September SNAP will be issued around October 2).

 How do I learn how much I get in SNAP and if I get extra SNAP?

 - DTA will not send you a notice if you get extra SNAP.
 Check your balance and your monthly SNAP benefit amount by: